3menu/astrowind/src/pages/terms.md

 ## Subscriptions, Payments, and Refunds

 ### Free Trial
-We provide a **7-day free trial** for our Premium features.
-During this period, you have full access to test the functionality of our Service (creating menus, managing QR codes, etc.) to ensure it meets your needs.
+A **7-day free trial** is provided for Premium features.
+During this period, full access is granted to test the functionality of the Service (creating menus, managing QR codes, etc.) to ensure it meets specific requirements.

 ### No Refund Policy
-Because we offer a comprehensive free trial period for you to evaluate the Service, **all payments made via PayPal are final and non-refundable**.
-By upgrading to a paid plan or purchasing a Branded QR, You acknowledge that You have successfully tested the Service and are satisfied with its functionality.
+Because a comprehensive free trial period is offered for evaluation, **all payments made via PayPal are final and non-refundable**.
+By upgrading to a paid plan or purchasing a Branded QR, You acknowledge that the Service has been successfully tested and meets Your satisfaction.

 ### Payment and Taxes
 - **Individual Business Status:** FAR QR operates as an individual freelancer business in Vietnam.
-- **No VAT Invoices:** We **cannot** issue Value Added Tax (VAT) invoices or official corporate tax receipts.
-The transaction receipt provided by PayPal serves as your only proof of payment.
+- **No VAT Invoices:** Value Added Tax (VAT) invoices or official corporate tax receipts **cannot be issued**.
+The transaction receipt provided by PayPal serves as the only proof of payment.
 - **Payment Method:** All transactions are processed securely through PayPal.
-We do not store your credit card or banking information on our servers.
+Credit card or banking information is **not stored** on FAR QR servers.

 ### Branded QR Services
 For "Branded QR" services (Pay-per-product): You are responsible for providing the correct URL and high-quality Logo files.
 Once the payment is made and the QR code is delivered via email, the service is considered fulfilled.